-Marjorie’s Fund works to fill critical gaps in diabetes education and psychosocial support, provide direct healthcare, and promote increasing economic self-sufficiency to ensure sustainable access to diabetes treatment and testing supplies.
+Marjorie’s Fund works to fill critical gaps in diabetes education and psychosocial support, improve healthcare access, and promote increasing economic self-sufficiency to ensure sustainable access to diabetes treatment and testing supplies.
 We actively collaborate with global and local community partners, as well as evaluate our outcomes, so as to identify opportunities to complement each others’ work and ensure our programs are appropriately tailored to unmet local needs.
 Through these combined efforts we enhance the overall availability and impact of education, psychosocial support and diabetes treatment supplies so that type 1 patients are empowered to thrive, not just survive.

 Marjorie’s Fund develops and implements programs that focus on three areas: education, direct access, and economic empowerment.

 Aged 17, Colette was diagnosed with Type 1 diabetes in 2014 and completed the Marjorie's Fund Rwanda Diabetes Education Center program.
 Today, Colette walks an hour from her home to the town center to make a living sewing in the village market with a machine provided by Marjorie's Fund.
 She also keeps track of her insulin injections, finger sticks, diet, and physical activity thanks to help from Marjorie's Fund with a diary designed by us!
 Here she is pictured next to her home located a twenty minute walk from the roadside.

 J. Paul is from Rwanda and was diagnosed with type 1 diabetes five years ago when he was 14 years old.

 When J. Paul was first diagnosed, his family was convinced that he was “contaminated” by external people and that his diagnosis was his own fault.
 J. Paul's family could not afford his supplies and stopped sending him to school out of fear of "contamination and death."